 3. Scrupulosity OCD Stories: Mother Teresa

 Mother Teresa, originally Anjezë Gonxhe Bojaxhiu, was born in Albania in 1910.
 She suffered from poverty at a young age but was brought up to love God and love the church.
 She served as a Roman Catholic nun for most of her life — in Albania, Ireland, and most famously, India.
 She cared for the poor, outcast, sick, and dying.
-In a time when the Catholic Church viewed AIDS as a divine punishment for sin, Mother Teresa went out of her way to care for these sufferers.
+In a time when the many people viewed HIV/AIDS as a divine punishment for sin, Mother Teresa went out of her way to care for these sufferers.
 At the end of her life, she was granted the Nobel Peace Prize for her work with the world’s most vulnerable and has become an international symbol of compassion.

 But Mother Teresa wasn’t free from spiritual discouragement.
 She suffered from recurring bouts of spiritual doubt and darkness.
 She experienced anxiety when she felt as though God was not listening or responding to her prayers.
 Some have suggested that Mother Teresa’s compulsive charity may have been a sign of scrupulosity.
 She finally found a sense of reassurance by corresponding with Father Joseph Neuner, who helped her reframe her doubts in a more helpful way.